Sociology Department Staff

 - Follow me on twitter: @simonjhackett

-I am the Associate Provost at Durham University and Professor of Child Abuse and Neglect in the Department of Sociology.
+I am the Deputy Provost at Durham University and Professor of Child Abuse and Neglect in the Department of Sociology.

 In the Department of Sociology, I teach primarily on the MSW and criminology programmes.
 I also have a group of research students under my supervision on areas of my research (see below).